nulvox/scopereversal/README.md

 ### Playback Menu Option
 This is an option in the menu to play videos back on the screen.
 #### Playback of other Formats
-I downloaded some of the MP$ files I generated, converted them to mkv and mpeg files, and uploaded them to the web interface.
+I downloaded some of the MP4 files I generated, converted them to mkv and mpeg files, and uploaded them to the web interface.
 Both files reported a parsing error by the web interface, so I downloaded the files again to make sure the content was correct and they seem to have uploaded fine.

 Upon entering the playback menu, the files were not present.